vinikcabral/vinikcabral/README.md

-## Hi there, I'm Vinicius Cabral 👋
+## Hi there, I'm Vinicius Carrarini 👋

 - 📚 Data Analystics student sharing my projects
 - 🎓 Currently pursuing a Higher Diploma in Data Analytics at the National College of Ireland with degree in Product Design from Puc-Rio